 Before I started to share the recipe, let me share a little bit about my memories with this delicious traditional snacks.
 It has stolen my heart since the first time I tried it about 30 years ago.
 I’m sure I was five something years old & it was at my grandma’s house.
-I personally don’t really big fan of cabbage, but if it comes to this dish, I can’t resist not to eat it more and more.
+Personally, I’m not a really big fan of cabbages, but if it comes to this dish, I can’t resist not to eat it more and more.
 At the time I only knew the name of the snacks was Bakwan, but later, I grew up and I relocated to few different areas in Indonesia, there are some people called them “bala – bala”, “ote – ote ” what they really mean actually “bakwan sayur”.

 It takes few times for me to keep my trial and error become wroth to try with no error 🙂 I have never asked anyone before about how do I can make this dish without no additions of MSG and bad stuff, plus I have never found the recipe how to make it real crunchy even after few hours you left it in your kitchen counter.
 Okay, I know you don’t want to know my stories that much, so let’s just start it 🙂